rohailamalik/matlab-simulink-mcp/README.md

     pip install matlab-simulink-mcp
     ```

-4. On first run, if the MATLAB Engine is not installed, the server will open a console window and guide you through installation.
+4. On the first run, if the MATLAB Engine is not installed, the server will open a console window and guide you through installation.

     - This requires admin permission and the server will request for it.
     - If you prefer to install manually, install a [matching PyPi version](https://pypi.org/project/matlabengine/#history) or from your [MATLAB installation](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html).